-Join Jon Peck for an in-depth discussion in this video Troubleshooting SSH, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Troubleshooting SSH, part of Learning Linux for PHP Developers (2014).

 …Well, you're at this chapter for one of two reasons.…One, something went wrong, dreadfully wrong.…We're talking world shattering, teeth gnashing, hair pulling wrong.…Or two, you want to learn about how to analyze and fix problems.…Actually, that's really good and I appreciate your interest.…Development is about solving problems.…And while this type of system is typically extremely…stable and easy to work with, problems do come up.…Knowing how to deal with them gracefully can be…more important than avoiding them in the first place.…

 We're going to explore a number of potential issues with…the system and ways to both diagnose and resolve them.…Let's start with SSH, the secure shell.…The Ubuntu community help for SSH can be found at help.ubuntu.com.…It's a good place to start, in addition to these troubleshooting steps.…SSH is one of those services that's typically working or it's not.…If there's a problem, it's usually not because…it's degraded, it's, just won't work at all.…The first thing to check for: is the guest virtual machine actually running?…

 The demonstrations are performed with the Ubuntu LTS distribution of Linux, but the skills taught here are also applicable to other Linux distributions.
 Every command is described in detail in context, and a comprehensive quick reference is provided for convenience.

 - What is Linux, and why should I use it?